Vikento/MyShopBlock/README.md

  - Item Information : this module show all the information relative to a specific item.
     - If you have clicked on the item ID from the module **"My Stock"**, it will show the information from this item.
 If you need to look for another item you can click on the input field, be sure there is not item already writen (you can delete), and type the item you are looking for.
 The search will target the *"Items"* field.
 If you have create *"Name"* field, it will all check on this part.
 In order to facilitate, it will autosuggest the list of item during you write the name or ID of the item.
 With this version the Item Information will show you on the right part the picture you added in your table.
 The format .gif, .png, .bmp and .jpg are supported.
-    - If the table **"Storage activities"** is created with all the information fields listed in the previous chapter, it will list all the operations : item received and given from the store.
+    - If the table **"Storage Activities"** is created with all the information fields listed in the previous chapter, it will list all the operations : item received and given from the store.
 If the fields or the table doesn't exist, you will get message it is not created

   - My Dash Board : this module will show all the KPI you are authorize to see.
 The user is detected and the KPI is shower base on the user ID.
 There is 3 types of KPI that can be seen :
       - **KPI on the alert** : it is a fixed KPI which depend on the recommanded fields name configurated in the previous chapter.
 It is important to have all the fields in **"Inventory List" table** (check chap **3.
 Installation and configuration of your block** and **a.
 List of tables and fields to create**).
 The KPI will list all the alert on the quantity, when it is lower than the threshold and the value when it is higher than the value configurated.
 It will show until 2 alerts by items.